Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height: 3-5 m. half shadow till shadow hardy between -15/-20°C

--fangiana (syn.
-Sarocalamus faberi) Graceful leaves that looks like Fargesia nitida.
+-fangiana (= Sarocalamus faberi) Graceful leaves that looks like Fargesia nitida.

-Bashania fargesii (picture above left) Giant bamboo wih bigger leaves from the cool mountains of central China.
+Bashania fargesii (picture above left) Giant bamboo with bigger leaves and long rhizomes.
+From the cool mountains of central China.
+A real running species.

 -qingchengshanensis (picture above right) Smaller version of Bashania fargesii.
-The best evergreen bamboo with big leaves.
+The best evergreen bamboo with bigger leaves.
 Introduced by Kimmei.
+This bamboo survived many very cold winters in the middle of Sweden and is one of the hardiest bamboos.

 BRACHYSTACHIUM